Notice of Pre-AIA or AIA Status

 Claims 5-8 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Examiner will interpret as “wherein the detent pin is located in a detent receptacle when the locking unit is attached to the charge plug socket, and the detent spring is a component of the detent receptacle”.
+Claim 5 recites “the detent pin is located in a detent receptacle when the locking unit is attached to the plug socket” which is unclear.
+It is unclear how the detent pin (Fig.1 7) is located in the detent receptacle (8) when the locking unit is attached to the plug socket.

-Claims 6-8 are included in this rejection based on its dependence on claim 5.
+Claims 6-8 are included in this rejection due to their dependence on claim 5.

 Claim Rejections - 35 USC § 103